 Many of the current projects in the lab are focused on the perception and understanding of social interactions viewed from a 3rd-person perspective.

 Kami supervises undergraduate and Masters students on projects that encompass a broad range of topics in social perception and social neuroscience.

-Her supervision includes three current postdoctoral scholars: Julia Landsiedel, Simona Skripkauskaite, and Katie Daughters.
+Her supervision includes one current postdoctoral scholar: Julia Landsiedel

-She teaches a specialist 3rd-year module: Brain Development and Degeneration and co-teachers Biological Bases of Neurodevelopmental Disorders at the Masters level.
+She teaches a specialist 3rd-year module: Brain Development and Degeneration and contributes guest lectures to several modules at both Undergraduate and Masters level.